InsiteSoftware/commerce-csharp-sdk/README.md

 `void SetUserID(string userId);`

 #### ICommerceAPIServiceProvider
-A service for retrieving the API related services.
-Although you are able to inject the dependencies you need manually, we've provideded this interface to help condence your class's constructor size.
+This service retrieves the API related services.
+Although you are able to inject the dependencies you need manually, we have provideded this interface to help condense your class's constructor size.
 It will be up to you to implement the accessor methods.
-To do this, you can use IServiceProvider's [GetService(Type)](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider.getservice?view=net-6.0) or if you're using MvvmCross, you can resolve the dependency via: `Mvx.IoCProvider.Resolve<IService>();`
+To do this, you can use `IServiceProvider`'s [GetService(Type)](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider.getservice?view=net-6.0) or if you're using MvvmCross, you can resolve the dependency via: `Mvx.IoCProvider.Resolve<IService>();`

 # How to use the SDK
-Now that the API SDK has been setup, you're ready to start using it!
-In order to reduce the number of services you need to inject on your own, we recommend you use the `ICommerceAPIServiceProvider` implementation you created in Step #2.
-This will be able to provide each service offered by the API SDK.
-To use it, you'll need to inject this into your class, and then call the appropriate getter method.
+Once you have set up the API SDK, you are ready to start using it to make calls to the B2B Commerce API!
+In order to reduce the number of services you need to inject on your own, we recommend you use the `ICommerceAPIServiceProvider` implementation you created in Step 2.
+This will enable each service offered by the API SDK.
+To use it, you need to inject this into your class, and then call the appropriate getter method.
 ```sh
 public YourClass(ICommerceAPIServiceProvider commerceAPIServiceProvider)
 {